 Like any universal tool, EMF is suitable for solving a wide range of modeling tasks.
 However, some classes of models (such as the handle-based models described above) might require specialized modeling tools.
 Describing EMF in its entirety in a single article is clearly not practical; the subject is so extensive that it would easily fill a large volume.
 Let us just say that due to its high-quality universal design, EMF gave the origin to a variety of modeling projects.
 Together with EMF, these projects are a part of the top-level

 1С:Enterprise Development Tools make active use of both EMF and other Eclipse Modeling projects.
 In particular, Xtext is a basis of the development tools for both 1C:Enterprise script and 1C:Enterprise query language.
 Another basis for these development tools is Eclipse Handly.
-We will tell more about it because it is the newest and, thus, lesser known Eclipse component among those mentioned in this article.
+We will tell more about it because it is the newest and, thus, lesser-known Eclipse component among those mentioned in this article.

-Earlier in this article we described the main architectural principles of handle-based models, such as the handle/body idiom, on the example of the resource model and the Java model.
-We also noted that both resource model and Java model are essential for Eclipse Java development tools (JDT).
-And since the architecture of almost all Eclipse *DT projects is similar to JDT architecture, it will not be a wild exaggeration to say that handle-based models serve as foundation for many, if not all, IDEs built over Eclipse Platform.
+Earlier in this article, we described the main architectural principles of handle-based models, such as the handle/body idiom, on the example of the resource model and the Java model.
+We also noted that both the resource model and the Java model are essential for Eclipse Java development tools (JDT).
+And since the architecture of almost all Eclipse *DT projects is similar to JDT architecture, it will not be a wild exaggeration to say that handle-based models serve as the foundation for many, if not all, IDEs built over Eclipse Platform.
 For example, Eclipse C/C++ Development Tooling (CDT) includes a handle-based model for C/C++ that plays the same role as the Java model in JDT.

 Before Handly, Eclipse did not offer any specialized libraries for building handle-based language models.
 The models that are available now were built mostly by direct adaptation of Java model’s code (a.k.a copy/paste), but only in projects where Eclipse Public License (EPL) allowed that.
 Obviously, this is not an issue for Eclipse projects; however, proprietary projects are a different matter.
 This method, in addition to its lack of consistency, is prone to other common problems, such as code duplication and bugs introduced during the adaptation.
 Even worse, the resulting models are self-contained entities, which do not use their unification potential.
 Meanwhile, definition of common concepts and protocols for handle-based language models could result in the development of reusable components for integration with these models, just like it was done in the case of EMF.